gemc/clas12Tags/README.md

 ## Timer per track

-A metric is compiled by a GitHub action that runs gemc nightly with the RGA Spring 2018 configuration with a mix of 1, 2, 3, 5, 10, 15, 20 tracks, and by using clasdis.
+The profile table below is obtained by a GitHub action that runs gemc nightly with the RGA Spring 2018 configuration with a mix of 1, 2, 3, 5, 10, 15, 20 tracks, and by using clasdis.

-The tracks files come from a mix of:

-clasdis, dvcsgen, las12-elspectro, gibuu, genKandOnePione, onepigen, twopeg.
+The events come from a picking single tracks from a the following clas12 mcgen generators: clasdis, dvcsgen, las12-elspectro, gibuu, genKandOnePione, onepigen, twopeg.

 The clasdis files are:

-clasdis_all : generated with no options
+- clasdis_all : generated with no options
-clasdis_acc: generated with --t 15 35 option (electron theta between 15 and 35)
+- clasdis_acc: generated with --t 15 35 option (electron theta between 15 and 35)

-The results are summarized below.

 ![Alt Profile](ci/tracks_profile.png?raw=true "Time per track for various configurations")